 Frequently Asked Questions

-Some secondary schools who offer the course “Leadership and Peer Support” (GPP30) as a grade 11 open course embed L2L in this credit.
-It is the School Coordinator’s responsibility to decide whether it is feasible to offer L2L programming in this way.
+It is the school administration and staff’s responsibility to decide whether it is feasible to offer L2L programming in this way.

-Many L2L tutors have used their peer tutoring hours with L2L towards their community service graduation requirements or for course credit.
-If you are a participating L2L Tutor and want to learn more about this option, speak with your L2L School Coordinator.
+Yes!
+Many secondary level L2L tutors have used their peer tutoring hours with L2L towards their community service graduation requirements or for course credit.
+If you are a participating L2L Tutor in secondary school and want to learn more about this option, speak with your L2L School Coordinator.

 There are a variety of ways a school can identify candidates for tutoring.
-Students can sign up, and in this case, anyone who wants extra help can be tutored, or a school can identify a particular grade or a group a students to whom tutoring is offered.
-These decisions are made by the School Coordinator, in collaboration with their designated L2L Trainer.
+Students can sign up, and in this case, anyone who wants extra help can be tutored, or a school can identify a particular grade or a group of students to whom tutoring is offered.
+These decisions are made by school administration and staff.

 Tutors can benefit from participating in L2L in the following ways: